mhaugrud/msumcspy/_sources/PythonTurtle/Exercises.rst

 .. question:: turtle_ex_3

    Write a program that uses a for loop to print the current value of the loop variable and the string "bottles of beer on the wall".
-When you run this, the first line should be "99 bottles of beer on the wall" and the last line should be "0 bottles of beer on the wall".
+When you run this, the first line should be "99 bottles of beer on the wall"; the next line "98 bottles of beer on the wall"; and so forth down to the last line of "0 bottles of beer on the wall".

    .. activecode:: ex_3_3